Must-See East Village

 St. Marks Place

 Spanning three blocks of East 8th Street (from Astor Place to Tompkins Square Park), St. Marks Place is the face of the East Village.
 Over the years the strip has been closely tied with hippies, beatniks, punks and all other manner of countercultural characters.
 Today, casual Asian eateries and the odd chain shop line up side by side with bohemian boutiques and scattered remnants of the neighborhood's past.
-Ramen Setagaya serves filling noodles in a shoyu (soy sauce) broth, and Xi’an Famous Foods doles out spicy fare from China’s Shaanxi Province, just doors from historic tenements (like the ones at 96 and 98 St. Marks Place—used for the cover of Led Zeppelin's Physical Graffiti articles/album-covers) and sidewalk stands selling body jewelry.
+Ramen Setagaya serves filling noodles in a shoyu (soy sauce) broth, and Xi’an Famous Foods doles out spicy fare from China’s Shaanxi Province, just doors from historic tenements (like the ones at 96 and 98 St. Marks Place—used for the cover of Led Zeppelin's Physical Graffiti) and sidewalk stands selling body jewelry.